Bodyweight exercise is a great way to build mass and shape your body, without a gym membership.

 - Position your body so you’re in a mainly horizontal position, your back to the bench (or couch), and your feet extended so you have a slight bend at the knees.

 - Hold the bench with your hands slightly wider than should width with your elbows slightly bent.
 Make sure your anchor point is very solid, and that you have a very good grip.

 - Slowly lower your body by bending your elbows in a slow and controlled motion until your elbows are at a 90 deg angle.

 - Push your upper body up to the start position to complete the rep.

 Caution: This exercise will slightly strain your shoulders and elbows, so keep the motion smooth and solid.
 Still a great one though to incorporate into your bodyweight workouts.

-Click here for more info on Tricep Dips
+Click here for more info on tricep dips, as well as the many variations.

 Crunches are a good, solid bodyweight exercise to work your abdominal muscles (abs – the 6 pack look).
 They are simple to perform, and you can achieve a vicious burn in your abs in much less time than sit-ups.